Discover The 5 Hotels On Our Bucket List Which Scream Interior Goals

 The Williamsburg Hotel

 Our love of NYC never stops so the top of the list is this one, The Williamsburg Hotel is the perfect spot for rooftop cocktails in the evening to overlook the Manhattan skyline.
 A mix of typical New York industrial interior – think exposed brickwork and black metal detailing – and bold colours, graphic prints and eclectic design, this really is one for the hit list even if you just pop in for drinks to check out the décor whilst exploring the other side of the river.
-Get the look with our Industrial Mesh Cupboard - Black.
+Get the look with our Industrial Mesh Cupboard - Grey.

 Address: 96 Wythe Ave, Brooklyn, NY 11249, USA